-Executive Summary 2 Public Health Requirements for Schools 4 IDPH Health and Safety Requirements 5 A. Require that all school personnel be fully vaccinated against COVID-19 or submit to at least weekly testing.
+Executive Summary 2 Public Health Requirements for Schools 4 IDPH Health and Safety Requirements 6 A. Require that all school personnel be fully vaccinated against COVID-19 or submit to at weekly testing.
 Collect school personnel vaccination and testing documentation.
-Promote and/or provide COVID-19 immunization for all school personnel and eligible students 5 Testing Requirements for School Personnel Who Decline Vaccination 9 Collecting Vaccination Status Information10 0 B. Require all teachers, staff, students, and visitors to pre-K-12 schools to wear a mask while indoors, regardless of vaccination status 1 Additional Face Mask Guidance13 3 Other Recommendations for use of PPE14 4 C. Facilitate physical distancing.
-Schools should configure their spaces to provide space for physical distancing to the extent possible in their facilities.
-5 D. Employ contact tracing in combination with adaptive pause and exclusion of students and staff consistent with public health guidance or requirements 7 Contact Tracing 7 Definition of a Close Contact 9 Mandatory Exclusion of Students and School Personnel19 9 Test to Stay Protocol 0 E. Implement or provide provisions for COVID-19 diagnostic testing for suspected cases, close contacts, and during outbreaks, as well as screening testing for unvaccinated students according to CDC's testing recommendations.
-1 F. Improve ventilation to reduce the concentration of potentially virus-containing droplets in schools indoor air environments. , 4 G. Promote and adhere to handwashing and respiratory etiquette25 5 H. Encourage individuals who are sick to stay home and get tested for COVID-1926 6 I. Clean and disinfect surfaces in schools to maintain healthy environments 6
+Promote and provide COVID-19 immunization for all school personnel and eligible students. /or Testing Requirements for School Personnel Who Decline Vaccination 9 Collecting Vaccination Status Information 10 B. Require all teachers, staff, students, and visitors to P-12 schools to wear a mask while ir regardless of vaccination status.
+Additional Face Mask Guidance 13 Other Recommendations for use of PPE 15 C. Facilitate physical distancing.
+Schools should configure their spaces to provide space fo distancing to the extent possible in their facilities D. Employ contact tracing in combination with adaptive pause and exclusion of students ar consistent with public health guidance or requirements.
+Contact Tracing 18 Definition of a Close Contact 19 Mandatory Exclusion of Students and School Personnel 20 Test to Stay Protocol 21 E. Implement or provide provisions for COVID-19 diagnostic testing for suspected cases, contacts, and during outbreaks, as well as screening testing for unvaccinated students according CDC's testing recommendations. ng to F. Improve ventilation to reduce the concentration of potentially virus-containing droplets schools' indoor air environments G. Promote and adhere to handwashing and respiratory etiquette.
+25 H. Encourage individuals who are sick to stay home and get tested for COVID-19 26 I. Clean and disinfect surfaces in schools to maintain healthy environments 26